mfrdut/Efficient-Monocular-Depth-Estimation-for-Edge-Devices-in-Internet-of-Things/README.md

 /home/star/data/nyudepthv2 --epochs 30 --optimize sgd --activation relu --dataset nyudepth --lr 0.01 --evaluate
 ```

-If you need the MACs of MDE, pruned MDE, and other models without optimization, please use the command like those:
+If you need the MACs of MDE, pruned MDE, and other models without optimization, please use the commands like those:
 ```bash
 import torch
 from torchvision.models import resnet50